lunasorcery/pridecat/README.md

 ```
 -b,--background
-	Change the background color instead of the text color (implies -c)
+	Change the background color instead of the text color (highlights complete line and implies -c when stdout is a tty)

 -c,--change-blank
 	Change color on blank lines as well